frankzhang210/alibabaoss/README.md

 ## Project Overview

 This is a Go project based on the Beego framework, designed to interact with
-- Alibaba Cloud Object Storage Service (OSS) - The project provides an API interface that allows users to post, get and delete a string stored in Alibaba Cloud OSS.
+- Alibaba Cloud Object Storage Service (OSS) - provides the API interface that allows users to post, get and delete a string stored in Alibaba Cloud OSS.
-- mySql database - demonstrates the basic Get and Post from mySql.
-Beego ORM automatically update the schema to the mysql database.
+- mySql database - adds Beego ORM automatically update the schema to the mySql database and demonstrates the basic Get and Post.

 ## Technology Stack